 Dr Joëlle Gergis is an award-winning climate scientist and writer.

-Joëlle is a lead author on the United Nations’ Intergovernmental Panel on the Climate Change’s Sixth Assessment Report — a global, state-of-the art review of climate change science.
+Joëlle was as a lead author on the United Nations’ Intergovernmental Panel on the Climate Change’s Sixth Assessment Report — a global, state-of-the art review of climate change science.

-Her latest book, Humanity’s Moment: A Climate Scientist’s Case for Hope, was shortlisted for a 2023 Australian Book Industry Award (ABIA) and the 2023 Queensland Literary Non-Fiction Award, and won the 2023 Scholarly Book of the Year.
+Her book, Humanity’s Moment: A Climate Scientist’s Case for Hope, was shortlisted for a 2023 Australian Book Industry Award (ABIA) and the 2023 Queensland Literary Non-Fiction Award, and won the 2023 Scholarly Book of the Year.
+It was also shortlisted for the Penn Libraries 2024 Book Prize in Sustainability in the USA.

 What People Are Saying: